geoffrey-young/3D-Printing/models/voron/enderwire/README.md

 | [2020 endcap](stl/new/2020-endcap.stl)| 2-sided mod of [this from thingiverse](https://www.thingiverse.com/thing:813368) |

-### build notes
+### build notes, etc

 the [DaRk_dOg](https://github.com/boubounokefalos/Ender_SW) mod makes the auto z mods pretty simple - it's really just another (slightly modified) 4040 extension block, longer y rails, and a few mounts.  the biggest drawback I've noticed so far is that the way I set it up you lose the adjustment screws so you need to live with a fixed bed.  klicky takes care of that for the most part (my first, untuned mesh had a 0.9mm deviation - not great, but...).  however, I think that could be worked around by just a bit more modding of the bed carriage.  stay tuned for v2 :)

+here are some random build notes and other thoughts.
 I'll keep adding details as I think of them...

+- I don't think gear pullers are required - my e3v2 x and y motor gears aligned perfectly with the DaRk_dOg x and z assemblies.
+- not all of the extrusion holes are tapped, so that m5 tap really will come in handy
+- more to come...

 ### wiring